norbu09/lnz.me/content/post/2018-12-19-10-years-of-changing-the-industry.md

 - articles
 comments: false
 date: 2018-12-19T00:00:00Z
-description: This post was originally published on the iwantmyname blog: https://iwantmyname.com/blog/10-years-of-changing-the-industry
+description: When we started iwantmyname 10 years ago we sat down and defined an impact statement first.
 share: true
 tags:
 - post
+title: 10 years of changing the industry
 url: /2018/12/19/10-years-of-changing-the-industry/
-title: 10 years of changing the industry
 ---

 This post was originally published on the iwantmyname blog: